Liverpool FC Team Under-21s Development Squad 2020.

 The instinct probably comes because he was previously an attacking midfielder and a winger, but was converted by the Academy coaches to a right-back.

-A Scottish international, he is a brilliant left back thanks to his sweet left foot.
+A Scottish international, he is brilliant left-back thanks to his sweet left foot.

 An arrival from Stoke City and a player with a lethal left foot.